Pan American Petroleum and Transport Company: Expansion

 The Pan American Petroleum and Transport Company was incorporated by Doheny in Delaware in 1916 as the holding company for his Mexican Petroleum Company, Huasteca Petroleum Company and California oil properties.
+What was initially a 51% controlling interest in Mexican Petroleum increased over time.
+After the minority shareholders of Mexican Petroleum were offered to exchange their shares for class B nonvoting stock of the parent company, Pan-American at the end of 1922 owned 96% of the shares of Mexican Petroleum.

 World War I drove up demand for oil-fueled transport, and Doheny responded by expanding pumps, tanks and loading sites in Tampico.
 By July 1917 Pan American had a fleet of 31 tankers.
 The company paid $1.1 million in dividends in 1917 and $3.1 million in dividends on its common stock in 1918.
 1918 revenues were $17 million and net profits were almost $7 million.

 In 1918 the Carib Syndicate, a concern owned by Americans, bought the Barco oil concession in Colombia.
 They sold 75% of their interest to the Colombian Petroleum Company the next year, a subsidiary of Pan American.
 Doheny was also interested in plans to develop the oil industry in Venezuela, and in building a pipeline from Colombia to Venezuela to make it more economical to export the Barco oil production from the west coast of Lake Maracaibo.
 In 1921 Pan American was the largest oil company in the United States, ahead of Sinclair Consolidated Oil Corporation and the Standard Oil Company of Indiana.
 Automobile production was booming and oil prices were high.
 The Mexican Petroleum Company was the largest in Mexico, and Mexico was the largest oil producer in the world.

 In 1922 Albert B. Fall, U.S. Secretary of the Interior, leased the oil field at Elk Hills, California, to the Pan American Petroleum & Transport Company.
 Around the same time, the Teapot Dome Field in Wyoming was leased to Sinclair Consolidated Oil Corporation.
 Both oilfields were part of the US Navy's petroleum reserves.
 Neither lease was subject to competitive bidding.
 In 1924 rumors about corruption in the deals escalated into the Teapot Dome scandal.